manisankarsms/Outlook-automation-with-python/README.md

 # Outlook-automation-with-python

-Triggering a python script when a email with specific subject or from specific mail
+Triggering a python script when an email with specific subject or from specific mail

 - create a outlook macro (VBA) to trigger the python program
   Script: